-Montavilla Jazz Festival started as a neighborhood project founded by two jazz musicians, a graphic designer, and a community activist, whose collective mission was to build an audience for jazz in their community by putting on a festival that would attract local artists of the highest distinction and excite the most sophisticated jazz fans, and in turn enhance and enrich the lives of Montavilla residents.
+Montavilla Jazz began as a neighborhood project founded by two jazz musicians, a graphic designer, and a community activist, whose collective vision was to build an audience for jazz in their community by putting on a festival that would attract local artists of the highest distinction and excite the most sophisticated jazz fans, and in turn enhance and enrich the lives of Montavilla residents.

 Do you recall the first time you discussed the idea of starting a neighborhood based jazz festival?